nsoranzo/targetscan/README_CONTEXT_SCORES_70.txt

 on the Data Download page), run this command: cut -f1,3,4,5 miR_Family_Info.txt > miR_for_context_scores.txt

-Each line of the UTR alignment file (ex: UTR_sequences_sample.txt) consists of 3 tab separated entries
+Each line of the UTR alignment file (ex: test/input/UTR_Sequences_sample.txt) consists of 3 tab separated entries
 1) Gene symbol or transcript ID
 2) Species ID (which should match species IDs in miRNA input file)
 3) Sequence

-To generate a file in this format from the complete "UTR Sequences" file (UTR_Sequences.txt from the table on the Data Download page), run this command: cut -f1,4,5 UTR_Sequences.txt > UTR_sequences_sample.txt
+To generate a file in this format from the complete "UTR Sequences" file (UTR_Sequences.txt from the table on the Data Download page), run this command: cut -f1,4,5 UTR_Sequences.txt > UTR_Sequences_sample.txt

 ORF lengths and ORF 8mer counts files can be created with the command under (2) in "OTHER DEPENDENCIES".

-"UTR profiles" file (ex: "All_cell_lines.AIRs.txt") -- contains sample data for the sample 3' UTRs.
+"UTR profiles" file (ex: "test/input/All_cell_lines.AIRs.txt") -- contains sample data for the sample 3' UTRs.
 The complete file (used by Agarwal et al.) is included in the "3P-seq tag info" zip archive on http://www.targetscan.org/cgi-bin/targetscan/data_download.cgi?db=vert_70 Only the first 4 columns are needed.